sjang1594/GameEngineWDirectX11/README.md

 * Use Vcpkg

 ## Project CheckPoint:
-It's important to figure out what to implement and the ideas are coming from the the image below
+It's important to figure out what to implement, and the ideas are coming from the image below

 <img src="Misc/jaKUP.png" alt="jaKUP" width="50%">